 a complete transcript of all college programs and courses.

 Applicants whose first language is not English must score at least 81 (Internet-based) on the Test of English as a Foreign Language (TOEFL); or they must score at least 7.0 on the International English Language Testing System (IELTS).

 Applicants with a bachelor's degree in nursing who apply directly to the Ph.D. program also must submit a strong statement of their educational goals, career goals, and potential area of research.

-Application deadlines for the Ph.D. program are November 15, March 1, and June 1.
+Application deadline for the Ph.D. program is February 1.
 In order to be reviewed, the applicant's file must be complete, with all materials submitted.